Post written by Luke Jones from Health Room.

 Scheduling your meals and snacks for the week can help reduce waste and save money.
+Check out a typical plant based diet plan, and stock up on groceries in advance.
 For bonus points, you could batch cook meals on the weekend and freeze your leftovers.
 That way you’ve always got a backup, which should deter you from reaching for the takeout menu after a long day.

 Step 4.
 Eat simply, but aim for variety.

 When you first start out with a plant-based diet, it’s easy to get caught up in the minutia.
 I remember spending ages searching for expensive ingredients, and obsessing over my micronutrient intake.

 While these things can sometimes be fun, often they’re a form of procrastination, detracting us from our original aim.